julienfitz/dog_walker/README.md

 * figure out how to add Behaviors and Supplies
 * make Owners exist and connect them to Households

+## Adding owners
+* Create welcome page listing walkers and explaining sign up
+* Add phone and email to household
+* Connect owner to a household based on phone and email
+* Add something to registration form to hide walker? from owners during sign up

 ## Stretch goals
 * Walking schedule
 * Maps for most efficient routes